DJ LeMahieu Preview, Player Props: Yankees vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.98 team ERA that ranks eighth across all MLB pitching staffs.
+- The Brewers' 3.97 team ERA ranks seventh among all MLB pitching staffs.

-- Brewers pitchers combine to surrender 179 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).
+- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (180 total, 1.3 per game).

-- The right-hander's most recent time out was on Saturday against the Philadelphia Phillies, when he threw 4 1/3 innings, surrendering two earned runs while giving up three hits.
+- The lefty's most recent time out came on Sunday against the Philadelphia Phillies, when he went 6 1/3 innings, surrendering four earned runs while giving up four hits.

-- In 21 games this season, the 33-year-old has amassed an ERA of 5.07, with 7.8 strikeouts per nine innings.
-Opponents are hitting .245 against him.
+- The 36-year-old has an ERA of 3.33, with 5.8 strikeouts per nine innings, in 19 games this season.
+Opposing hitters have a .228 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.